 Reciprocating jurisdictions and residency for child support

-Australia has arrangements for child support with a number of countries.
-These are known as reciprocating jurisdictions.
+We have arrangements for child support with a number of countries.
+We call these reciprocating jurisdictions.

 - Bosnia and Herzegovina